gazzamc/The-Expanse-RESTful-API/README.md

     #### CRUD Functionality:
     ##### Website
-    There is two ways to manipulate the data in the API, you can do directly by sending HTTP requests to the API or you can use the website as an interface.
+    There is two ways to manipulate the data in the API, you can do it directly by sending HTTP requests to the API or you can use the website as an interface.
 On the website when the user goes to add or edit a resource they will be provided with a form within the JSON result.
 I find this to be the easiest way for the user to understand what data needs to go where.
 To delete a resource the user simply has to search for the resource using the `id` and click delete.